Site index

 Site index is a term used in forestry to describe the potential for forest trees to grow at a particular location or "site".
-Site is defined as "The average age of dominate and/or codominate trees of an even-aged, undisturbed site of intolerant trees at a base age"; furthermore, the word site is used in forestry to refer to a distinct area where trees are found.
+Site is defined as "The average height of dominant and/or codominant trees of an even-aged, undisturbed site of intolerant trees at a base age"; furthermore, the word site is used in forestry to refer to a distinct area where trees are found.
 Site index is used to measure the productivity of the site and the management options for that site and reports the height of dominant and co-dominant trees in a stand at a base age such as 25, 50 and 100 years.
 For example, a red oak with an age of 50 years and a height of 70 ft will have a site index of 70.
 Site index is species specific.
 Common methods used to determine site index are based on tree height, plant composition and the use of soil maps.